 PROFESSIONAL GROUPS like Vistage, the CEO Club of Boston and 1nService

-BOSTON NON-PROFITS like the Boston Jewish Film Festival, the Pan-Mass Challenge and Community Rowing
+BOSTON NON-PROFITS like the Boston Jewish Film Festival, the Pan-Mass Challenge, Newbury College and Community Rowing

-Moreover, Spark has reached many proud milestones in its 17-year arc, including:
+Moreover, Spark has reached many proud milestones, including:

 Delivering trade show booth services at over 200 trade shows in North America, South America and Europe